BYU-ITC-544/milestones/milestone-3/Milestone 3: VM and Network Set Up.md

 ## Instructions:

 You must not download pre-built virtual machines.
-You should install all machines from an ISO/USB/NetInstall image into the virtual environment.
+You should install all machines from an ISO image into the virtual environment.

 You should ensure you configure with sufficient disk space (100GB for Windows server 2022, 50GB min for other Windows, and 20GB for the Linux flavors).
 Expanding disks is fine (using LVM on Linux will make this much easier).
-(If you run these on your hardware, you should ensure you can run 2-3 of these VMs at any one time, and you must also ensure you have a copy on an external drive or your machine.)
 We will not be responsible for lost machines - this is part of being a sysadmin!

 Save a snapshot of each VM.
 If you don't do this, you will have to repeat this lab later down the line in your own time, with no extra grade!